Choosing between a branch vs subsidiary

 Value added tax

 - Subsidiary: Normally a BV is subject to Dutch VAT, although exceptions exist.
+The services that a BV provides to its parent company are subject to VAT.

 - Branch: Idem, unless the Dutch presence is a representative office.
+The services that a branch provides to the foreign company carrying out the branch are neglected for VAT.

 - Subsidiary: A BV has a withholding obligation for wage taxes in relation to its employees.
-The BV must keep a wage tax administration and should file periodical tax returns
+The BV must keep a wage tax administration and should file periodical tax returns.

 - Branch: Idem, unless the presence in the Netherlands is not a branch but a representative office.